navana-tech/MUCS2021/docs/data.md

 <p style="font-size:16.5px;">Please note the followings before downloading the data:</p>
 <ul>
   <li style="font-size:16.5px;">The download links for Hindi, Marathi, Odia, Hindi-English, and Bengali-English have zipped files which are password protected.
 The passwords are shared with only registered participants of the challenge.</li>
-  <li style="font-size:16.5px;">There are three links (Main, Mirror1 and Mirror2) to download data for each language's train and test excluding Tamil, Telugu and Gujarati.
+  <li style="font-size:16.5px;">There are two links (Main and Mirror1) to download data for each language's train and test excluding Tamil, Telugu and Gujarati.
 You can use any one of those three links. </li>
   <li style="font-size:16.5px;">There are two links (Main, Mirror1) to download data of blind test set for each subtask.
 You can use any one of those two links.</li>
   <li style="font-size:16.5px;">If clicking the download links does not download the zipped files, then do one of the following:</li>
   <ol>